HTC-Leo-Revival-Project/HTC-HD7-Internals/Readme.md

 00 00 00 00
 ```

-converted to big endian to be readable hex values, also applied the comments from hd2's CRT0.s to know which value is which in romhdr
+Converted to big endian to be readable hex values, also applied the comments from HD2's CRT0.s to know which value is which in romhdr

 ```hex
 40 01 EF 8E // dllfirst